Skip to content

 What happens if I don’t complete the required training?

-Beginning May 1, 2025, the Office of Research and Project Administration (ORPA) is prohibited from submitting DOE applications where applicable Covered Individuals have not satisfied their research security training requirements.
+The Office of Research and Project Administration (ORPA) is prohibited from submitting applications to NSF or DOE where applicable senior / key personnel or Covered Individuals have not satisfied their research security training requirements.
 Similar stipulations will apply to other federal proposals as applicable funding agencies implement their training requirements.
 The University will track training completion through MyPath.

 Where can I find more information research security issues?